Reference · Archetypes

 Approach“Complete your set” framing.
 New addition that fits what they already own.

-What damagesDiscounts on items they already own.
+What kills the openDiscounts on items they already own.
 Recommendations from unrelated categories.

 Common inSkincare routines, home goods, gym equipment, audio, kitchen tools.